What’s Happening In This School (WHITS)

 The scales and survey questions of the WHITS survey have been modified and validated for use with primary and secondary level students*.
-Three versions of the WHITS are available:
+Four versions of the WHITS are available:

-- One for use with lower primary school students (Years 2-3)
+- One for use with middle primary school students (Years 2-3)

 - One for use with upper primary school students (Years 3‐7)

 - One for use with secondary school students (Years 8-12).